Change Database Wizard (SSRS Native Mode)

 Specifies the name of the report server database that stores server data.
 You can specify an existing database or create a new database.

 Properties that are used to create a new database appear in the Wizard when you select Create new database on the Actions page.
-The Reporting Services Configuration tool creates two databases that are bound by name: a database to contain static data and a temporary database for storing session and work data.
-For more information, see Report Server Database in SQL Server Books Online.
+The Reporting Services Configuration Manager creates two databases that are bound by name: a database to contain static data and a temporary database for storing session and work data.
+For more information, see Report Server Database (SSRS Native Mode) in SQL Server Books Online.

 This value is set only when you are creating a new report server database.